English 795 Comp Lit 622

 [Rae Armantout Oct.
 17 at 6 at KHW]

-[Disability Poetics a Oct.
+[Disability Poetics Oct.
 18, organized by Orchid Tierney and Ari Resnikoff]

 9. Oct.
 23: Douglas Kearney will be speaking at KWH as part of Davy Knittle's City Plannng Poetics series.
 Kearney will be joined by Brian Goldstein.
 Kearney will stay on to talk with us and Davy will also fill us in on his approch to poetics and urban planning.
 Kearney reads the night before at KWH.
-We will say on with Kearney at KWH, room 202
+We will say on with Kearney at KWH, returning to the Arts Cafe.

 10. Oct 30 Norbert Lange at KWH.
 We will likely work on a collective translation with Lange after his reading, as we will stay on with him at KWH.
 Coordinated with Adam Sax.
-Lange, German poet and translator of Oppen, Rothenberg, and me will read at 6 and join us, after the reading, in KWH 202, at which time we can possibly doing a group translation or otherwise talk about the poetics of translation.
+Lange, German poet and translator of Oppen, Rothenberg, and me will read at 6 and join us, after the reading, in the Arts Cafe, at which time we can possibly doing a group translation or otherwise talk about the poetics of translation.

 Nov.
 20 NO CLASS